slabstech/samrudhi/README.md

 * Refund policy - Rs 100 refundable after one year on membership cancellation.

+* Book will be renewed if not returned within the grace period.

 ### Address
 * Om Shri Heritage Apartment, Near Aegis Auto Gas, Vidyanagar, Hubli, Karnataka ,India.
 Pin : 580021.